 Both long and short Fairy tales, folklore, legends and myths have been passed from generation to generation since before recorded history.
 The origin of these types of oral stories is impossible to determine.
 All ancient cultures from all over the globe have fairy tales.

 Early fairy tales were for adults as much as for children.
 The fairy tales text of the literary type were intended for adults.
 They became more kid's fairy tales in the 19th and 20th centuries.
 Grimm and Andersen have kept many, many children entertained with their tales of winged fairies.

-Two theories on the origin of fairy tales have attempted to explain the common elements in the fairytales text found spread over many continents.
+The Two theories that have attempted to explain the common elements in the text of the different fairytales found spread over many continents.
 One theory is that a tale comes from a single source and spreads from culture to culture over time.
 The other theory is that these tales reference common human experience.
 That the many cultures over time, tell similar tales of similar human experiences.
 The first written fairy tales are from ancient Egypt and occurred around 1300 BC.